mjstahl/elementree/README.md

 Create a renderer function.
 At a minimum, a template function is required to be passed as the first argument.
 The second argument, which is optional, is a Stated object or an object that Stated can accept.

-The arguments to a template greater depend on rule:

 If the template function is prepared with a model, the model **will ALWAYS be the first argument to the template function**.
 All other arguments will follow.